 25. Palm Aphid

-Palm aphid are motionless dark brown bumps that suck on the newest growth of the palm.
-They infest palms in large numbers producing honeydew which attracts ants.
-Ants use honeydew for their own consumption while protecting aphids.
+Palm aphids are stationary, dark brown bumps that feed on the newest growth of palm trees.
+They infest palms in large numbers, producing honeydew, which attracts ants.
+Ants consume the honeydew while protecting the aphids.

-On infected palm you will notice dark brown bumps with white ring of wax around them.
-Palm aphid can attack different palm species but is usually found on Alexander Palm, Date Palm, Chinese Fan Palm, Coconut Palm, and Washington Palm.
+Infected palms display dark brown bumps with a white wax ring around them.
+Palm aphids can attack various palm species, but they are often found on Alexander Palms, Date Palms, Chinese Fan Palms, Coconut Palms, and Washington Palms.

 26. Mealybugs

-There are numerous species of mealybugs that can attack palms.
-While some of them feed on the roots of the palm and are hard to detect, most of them concentrate on the palm bud where new fronds emerge.
-Just like Palm aphid they produce honeydew that sooty mold fungus feeds on and that attracts ants.
+Numerous species of mealybugs can target palm trees.
+While some feed on the roots and are challenging to detect, most concentrate on the palm bud, where new fronds emerge.

-On infected palm, the new fronds and stems will appear to be covered in cottony white masses.
-You can slow them down by applying a mix of soapy water and alcohol.
-To get rid of mealybugs completely spray it with insecticidal soap.
+You can slow them down by applying a mixture of soapy water and alcohol.
+To completely eradicate mealybugs, spray the palm with insecticidal soap.

 27. Palmetto Weevil

-Palmetto Weevil is a large beetle that is mostly attracted to severely stressed palms but a new study from University of Florida revealed that it could also attack completely healthy ones.
-Some of its target are Cabbage, Canary Island Date, Bismarck, and Latan palms.
+The Palmetto Weevil is a large beetle primarily attracted to severely stressed palms.
+However, a study from the University of Florida revealed that it could also attack entirely healthy palms.
+Some of its targets include Cabbage Palms, Canary Island Date Palms, Bismarck Palms, and Latan Palms.

 28. Saddleback Caterpillar

-The Saddleback Caterpillar is dark brown with poisonous spines and a distinct bright green patterns on the back that resemble a saddle.
-It makes large holes feeding on the underside of palm leaves.
+The Saddleback Caterpillar is a dark brown caterpillar with poisonous spines and a distinctive bright green pattern on its back that resembles a saddle.
+It creates large holes while feeding on the undersides of palm leaves.

 29. Scale Insects

-Scale insects are very common and can be found on palm leaves from time to time.
-There is a great variety of scale including Florida red scale, thread scale, Magnolia white scale, and soft brown scale.
-These small legless brown bumps attack new growth sucking all the fluids out of it.
+Scale insects are a fairly common issue that can occasionally be found on palm leaves.
+There is a wide variety of scale insects, including Florida red scale, thread scale, Magnolia white scale, and soft brown scale.
+These small, legless, brown bumps target new growth, extracting fluids from it.

-The most effective way to control them is horticultural oil that needs to be reapplied multiple times in order to kill them.
+The most effective way to control them is by using horticultural oil, which needs to be reapplied multiple times to effectively eliminate them.

 30. Spider Mites